Bittuxo/Bittuxo/README.md

-> i'm fighting with devil inside my head.
+> I'm just an ordinary guy who is fighting with demons inside the head.